 In China, while talking to the families and people I’ve met, I realized how very complex it all is.
 This preference for sons does exist, but it is not a generality.
 I met a mother who would have preferred to have a daughter.
 In Suzhou, people explained to me that parents preferred to have daughters.
 This wish to have two children, a boy and a girl turned out to be true.
 So I quickly got over these prejudices that devalued my country of origin and understood that nothing was simple.
 We cannot deny the harsh reality but it is more nuanced than that.

 I can understand that The Land of Promises may seem quite neutral.
 This distancing is conscious.
 It is rather an attempt of observation on my part.
-On birth control policy, both on transracial and international adoption as a system, from which China (by China I mean the government, orphanages, certain executives and traffickers) has benefited financially and which has benefited Western families since they had access to children (especially girls) from Chinese families (and not the opposite) and on the consequences caused by this policy within the country itself and with which the Chinese government continues to struggle.
+On birth control policy, both on transracial and international adoption as a system, from which China has benefited financially and which has benefited Western families since they had access to children (especially girls) from Chinese families (and not the opposite) and on the consequences caused by this policy within the country itself and with which the Chinese government continues to struggle.
 The purpose of the book is similar to my critique: nuanced because everything is not completely negative, and a lot of things can be seen between the lines since the people I met do not always express themselves directly.

 So how do you think The Land of Promises would be received by mainland Chinese on the whole, or even by the authorities were you to sell it there?